DavidMiller2001/BJJ-Progress-Tracker/README.md

 ## TODO

+## This is from my pc after refresh!
+I hope this still goes to the same repo

 - [x] Make update form (refactor to a single form component that takes in props to determine what kind of form it is?)
 - [x] Make form dialog reusable for both the create and update forms
 - [x] State management solution to avoid a bunch of prop drilling (zustand or jotai are ones I've heard of but need more research)